Community FAQs and General Information about the Real Change Vendor Services Program

 Is Real Change all over the country?

 There is only one Real Change.
 However, Real Change belongs to a network of independent street newspapers in North America, called The North American Street Newspaper Association (NASNA).
 Additionally, we are part of the International Network of Street Newspapers (INSP).
 There are vibrant and growing street newspapers all over the world.
 If you are interested in connecting with a paper in your area, consult the NASNA and INSP websites.
 Don’t see one in your area?
 Maybe you have what it takes to start one!
-The guide on how to start a street paper was co-written by Real Change’s founder and Executive Director, Timothy Harris.
+The guide on how to start a street paper was co-written by Real Change’s Founding Director, Timothy Harris.

 About Real Change